Medically reviewed by Drugs.com. Last updated on Jan 5, 2023.

 What is diabetic ketoacidosis (DKA)?

-Diabetic ketoacidosis (DKA) is a life-threatening condition that happens when diabetes is not controlled.
-Your blood sugar level becomes dangerously high because your body does not have enough insulin.
-Insulin is a hormone that helps your body take sugar out of your blood and use it for energy.
+DKA is a life-threatening condition caused by dangerously high blood sugar levels.
+Your blood sugar levels become high because your body does not have enough insulin.
+Insulin helps move sugar out of the blood so it can be used for energy.
 The lack of insulin forces your body to use fat instead of sugar for energy.
 As fats are broken down, they leave chemicals called ketones that build up in your blood.
 Ketones are dangerous at high levels.

-What are the signs and symptoms of diabetic ketoacidosis?
+What are the signs and symptoms of DKA?